James Anderson. In memorandum of Edan John Barnett

 He took a pot of sugar from the table and put two spoon-fills in his coffee, sipped it and sat and looked around at the hall where he now lived, the last of the light sifting through the room through stained glassed windows in rays.
 He looked at the others who had made it here for the night.
 Worn out badgers, in clothing that had holes in it.

-He stood and handed his plate back and walked outside, sat in a court-yard where people were seated, smoking.
-Someone offered him a cigarette and he took it and it made him cough, gave him a head-ache, and he wondered what anyone saw in it, put it out and watched the sun go down.
+He stood and handed his plate back and walked outside, sat in a courtyard where people were seated, smoking.
+Someone offered him a cigarette and he took it, and it made him cough, gave him a headache, and he wondered what anyone saw in it, put it out and watched the sun go down.
 An old lady sidled up next to him and laughed, told him a tale of defeat, visions of a long-lost son who had died of alcoholism.
 After a while she became silent, drew heavily on a cigarette and coughed, looked at him as though content that she imparted some deep wisdom and they sat, together, watching the sunset that was a band of peach melting into the horizon.

 It became dark and more people sat around in the courtyard, smoking cigarettes.
 He looked at them and wondered if people actually lived this way, night after night, congregating on this little strip of ground, saying some silent vigil to who knew what?
 After a while, he stood and turned around and walked back into the hall, saw a sign up that said ‘bedrooms’, walked over to it, followed a large figure through a passageway and came to another wing of the church.

-Rooms in the passage way.
-He looked inside of one and saw that it was full of wooden bunk-beds where people were sleeping, walked further down the passageway where a musky scent grew deeper, looked inside another one and saw an empty bed, walked over to it and got in and fell to sleep, even as an old man was snoring, directly above him.
+Rooms in the passageway.
+He looked inside of one and saw that it was full of wooden bunkbeds where people were sleeping, walked further down the passageway where a musky scent grew deeper, looked inside another one and saw an empty bed, walked over to it and got in and fell to sleep, even as an old man was snoring, directly above him.

-The next morning, he woke at dawn, looked up at the foot of the bunk-bed above him, and forgot where he was for an instant, then remembered, and it gave him delight that he had found a bed and an evening meal for as long as he wanted, then suddenly realised that he could stay here forever and there would never be any threat to his person and it gave him such intense delight that he suddenly felt like crying, then got up and walked down the passageway and that too, gave him delight, that it was empty.
+The next morning, he woke at dawn, looked up at the foot of the bunk-bed above him, and forgot where he was for an instant, then remembered, and it gave him delight that he had found a bed and an evening meal for as long as he wanted, then suddenly realized that he could stay here forever and there would never be any threat to his person and it gave him such intense delight that he suddenly felt like crying, then got up and walked down the passageway and that too, gave him delight, that it was empty.
 Came back out into the main hall and saw that the tables were empty and that there was a sign up that said ‘breakfast 7am to 9am’, then, again, felt like weeping that another daily meal was put on.

 He checked his watch that said five thirty am, then looked around for a shower and found one down another passageway: a large communal white tiled room with multiple shower heads in the middle of it.
-He undressed and turned the hot water and stood underneath it, the hot water heavenly on his skin, found a bar of soap in the holder and washed himself, then found a towel folded up in a pile and dried himself, then put his shorts and t-shirt back on, his worn-out trainers, and suddenly realised that he could do with a change of clothes, maybe even a second or third pair, but where to store them?
+He undressed and turned the hot water and stood underneath it, the hot water heavenly on his skin, found a bar of soap in the holder and washed himself, then found a towel folded up in a pile and dried himself, then put his shorts and t-shirt back on, his worn-out trainers, and suddenly realized that he could do with a change of clothes, maybe even a second or third pair, but where to store them?

-He walked back to main hall, saw that a group of men and women, dressed in aprons, were standing behind the servery, walked up to them and asked them if he could eat early and they agreed, then gave him a bowl of cereal, coffee and toast and he sat down to eat, relishing the food.
+He walked back to main hall, saw that a group of men and women, dressed in aprons, were standing behind the server, walked up to them and asked them if he could eat early and they agreed, then gave him a bowl of cereal, coffee and toast and he sat down to eat, relishing the food.
 When he had finished, he brought the tray back to the counter and, upon having a sudden flash of inspiration, asked the old man where he could find work.
 The old man looked at him from behind heavily magnified spectacles.

 ‘Well, I suppose you would have to look at the daily paper, look in the employment section…But aren’t you too young for all of this?
 I mean, shouldn’t you be in school?’